Kade-github/Avg4k-SpriteFrame/README.md

 local text = Text:new('myText','arial','hello world', 24, 20, 20)
 ```

+Avaliable fonts are located at *assets/graphical/fonts/* in the Average4K folder

 You can also modify it using the same type of method
 ```lua
 -- Set the text to 2,2